Trump Tower: Lower stories

 The stepped massing of the building's base supports lighted trees.

 Originally, Trump only wanted to build an office building on the site, but the plot was in the Fifth Avenue special zoning district, which allowed more floor area for mixed-use towers with public space.
 In return for providing privately operated public space (POPS), Trump received floor area ratio (FAR) zoning bonuses that amounted to 105,436 ft2, allowing him to add several floors to the building.
 The public spaces in Trump Tower include the main lobby, the lower-level concourse and restrooms, and two outdoor terraces on the fourth and fifth floor.
 Under city law, POPS must be accessible from the street, provide a place to sit, and not require the public to purchase anything.

 The Trump Organization built a five-story, 15,000 ft2 atrium, which serves as the tower's main lobby.
 The atrium is connected to the Fifth Avenue lobby to the west and 590 Madison Avenue's atrium to the east.
 Under the POPS agreement, the atrium is supposed to be open to the public from 8 a.m. to 10 p.m. seven days a week.
 When the tower opened, the Fifth Avenue Association awarded the first-prize "mixed use building" award to the atrium, the association's first such award in five years.
 Sometime prior to 2008, the Trump Organization removed the public bench and installed a counter selling Trump-branded merchandise in the public space passageway inside the Fifth Avenue entrance.
 They were fined $2,500 in 2008 but the counter remained.
 By 2015, a second counter had been added.
 In 2016, the Trump Organization was fined $14,000 and ordered to remove the sales counters and reinstall the bench.

 The tower's public spaces are clad in 240 tons of Breccia Pernice, a pink white-veined marble.
 The atrium contains a 60 ft indoor waterfall along its east wall, which is spanned by a suspended walkway, shops, and cafes.
 The atrium's escalators and structural columns are clad with mirrored panels.
 Six levels of balconies overlook the atrium.

-Four gold-painted elevators transport visitors from the lobby to higher floors; a dedicated elevator leads directly to the penthouse where the Trump family lived.
-The atrium was originally supposed to be furnished with multiple 40 ft, 3,000 lb trees, which were transported at a cost of $75,000, but Trump, who supposedly did not like how the trees looked, personally cut them down after impatiently waiting for contractors to remove them via a tunnel.
+Four gold-painted elevators transport visitors from the lobby to higher floors.
+A dedicated elevator leads directly to the penthouse where the Trump family lived.
+The atrium was originally supposed to be furnished with multiple 40 ft, 3,000 lb trees, which were transported at a cost of $75,000.
+Trump, who supposedly did not like how the trees looked, personally cut them down after impatiently waiting for contractors to remove them via a tunnel.
 Retail outlets include Gucci's flagship store at ground level.

 The terrace accessible from the fifth floor of Trump Tower is located on the roof (sixth floor) of 6 East 57th Street, with entrances from that building and from Trump Tower.
 The terraces on the upper floors are open during the opening hours of the retail businesses.
 Due to poor signage in the lobby, the upper-story POPs are difficult to find.